starlilyth/Linux-PoolManager/README.md

 Once installed, simply visit the IP of your miner in a browser.
 PoolManager enables and uses SSL (https), so be sure to open port 443 on any firewalls or routers if necessary.

+THAT IS ALL!
+STOP INSTALLING HERE UNLESS THINGS ARE BROKEN.

 UPGRADING IS JUST AS EASY!
   Do all the steps as above.

-Install Notes:
+  NOTE!
+If you are upgrading from version 1.1 or 1.2 PLEASE NOTE: The poolmanager.conf has changed significantly.
+The easiest way to fix any issues is to rename your old poolmanager.conf (do: mv /opt/ifmi/poolmanager.conf /opt/ifmi/poolmanager.conf.old), then visit the settings page and let PoolManager create a new one.

+Sudoers Note:
 PoolManager installation attempts to modify /etc/sudoers to allow the web service to stop/start the miner application, modify files, and boot the machine, all as a specified user.
+This works on BAMT and most other distros.
+YOU SHOULD NOT NEED TO EDIT SUDOERS 99% OF THE TIME.
+DONT DO IT UNLESS THINGS ARE BROKEN.
-This works on BAMT and most other distros, but if it fails you will need to modify sudoers yourself with the following:
+IF THE INSTALLER FAILS you will need to modify sudoers yourself with the following:

-    Defaults targetpw
+apacheuser ALL=(root)NOPASSWD: /opt/ifmi/mcontrol
+Defaults:www-data rootpw
-    apacheuser ALL=(ALL) /opt/ifmi/mcontrol,/bin/cp,/path/to/reboot
+apacheuser ALL=(root)/bin/cp

-Where apacheuser is the user that your web service runs as, and /path/to/reboot is the path to the reboot command.
+Where apacheuser is the user that your web service runs as.

 If you wish to remove PoolManager, you can run the remove-pm.sh script in the same directory you ran install-pm.sh